-Checking out classified ads in local newspapers and job websites will be the first step during your job search.
-You may as well register with a recruitment agency if you are already on the spot.
+Checking out classified ads in local newspapers and job websites will be the first step during your job search, though word of mouth is also often a good way of discovering opportunities.
+You may consider registering with a recruitment agency if you are already in the region.
 Also consider sending spontaneous job applications to a few companies operating in the region.
-Finally, word of mouth can also help if you have friends or contacts on the spot.

 The Local www.thelocal.es